Dominique chickens are the ideal dual-purpose chicken. Many chicken owners like to raise this unique chicken breed.

 Dominique Chicken Temperament

-These are very calm nature chickens.
-This is the most common reason why people like this chicken breed.
-Dominique chickens only attack when they feel threatened.
+These chickens seem peaceful, which is why people enjoy this breed.
+Dominique chickens only fight when threatened.

-This chicken breed is known for its calm, gentle personality.
-Dominique is a tough bird that can live in all kinds of weather.
+This chicken breed is peaceful and friendly.
+Dominique is a hardy bird that can survive any conditions.

 Color

 Dominique chickens have black and white stripes (bars) on their feathers.
-In the US, the black and white barred pattern is the only accepted color variety.
+The black and white barred pattern is the only accepted color variety in the US.

-They look like Barred Rock chickens, but the major difference is Barred Rock has a straight comb and Dominiques has rose comb with spikes.
+They look like Barred Rock chickens, but the major difference is Barred Rock has a straight comb, and Dominique has a rose comb with spikes.

 Size

 Dominiques are medium size chickens.
-Weights of hens and roosters will be approximately 5 to 7 pounds.
+Weights of hens and roosters will be approximately 5 to 7 lbs.
 The male and female will weigh around 7 and 5 lbs, respectively.

-Bantam Dominique is also available, and the male one weighs around 1.75 lbs, and the female one weighs around 1.5 lbs.
+Bantam Dominique is also available; the male weighs around 1.75 lbs, and the female weighs around 1.5 lbs.

 Appearance

-The body of the chicken is well-rounded, broad, and medium in length.
+The chicken’s body is well-rounded, broad, and medium.
 The wings are large, have round, full breasts, and have a whitish head spot.

-Female chicks have small, concentrated spots, while male chicks have bigger, more spread out spots.
+Female chicks have small, concentrated spots, while males have bigger, more spread-out spots.
 Dominique chicks are auto-sexing, so they are easily classified after hatching.

 Dominique chickens have a unique and attractive appearance.
 Light gray feathers may be present as they have dark and gray feathers.
 At six months of age, the hens of this breed start laying eggs.